ceciliaye0509/wearable-ppg-dataset/src/heuristic_baselines/README_HRV.md

 PPG-based heart rate variability (HRV) for the multi-site wearable dataset, with optional validation against synchronized ECG.
 Built on **NeuroKit2**.

-This is an additive layer on top of the published HR-baseline code — the original `runner.py` and its algorithms are untouched.
-You only need the three files documented here.
+This is an additive layer on top of the published HR-baseline code.

 > **Note:** HRV computed from PPG peaks is technically *pulse rate variability
 > (PRV)*, an approximation of ECG-derived HRV.
 We call it HRV for short.